Kushaltho/post-install-config/README.md

 </p>
 <p>

-Quick Difference between an admin and agent is that an admin(job title usally system admin) sets up the osticket enironment/settings like SLAs while the agent(help desk) will work through the tickets.
+Quick Difference between an admin and agent is that an admin(job title usually system admin) sets up the osticket environment/settings like SLAs while the agent(help desk) will work through the tickets.
 You will have a much clearer understanding after completing the whole walkthrough.

     Admin Panel -> Agents -> Roles -> Add New Role